- Parents Home

 Treatment for strains and sprains usually includes:

-- immediate treatments to help with swelling, such as:
+- treatments to help with swelling you can do right away, such as:

 - ice wrapped in a towel placed on the area for about 20 minutes every 1–2 hours